nietiene/nietiene/README.md

 ✨ Creating bugs since 2023<br>
 🎯 Goals: To Achieve more than now<br>
 🎲 Fun fact: Runs on my machine.
 Good luck on yours 🤞. <br>
+🎲 Fun fact: Make your day diffrerent from yesterday by coding 🤞. <br>
 🎲 Fun fact: Contributions are welcome, unless you try to rename variables to your ex’s name 💔.

 </p>